 Overhaul of diesel and gasoline engines in a simulated equipment service shop.
 An engine is assigned to a student to trouble shoot, test, and repair the system and return it to service, keeping records on parts and time used in completing the job.
 Includes transmissions, clutches, P.T.O., electrical systems, cooling systems, and accessory equipment.
-Two hours lecture/discussion and four hours lab a week.

-DPT 273 - Mobile Systems Electronics II (3) Prerequisite: DPT 173
+DPT 273 - Mobile Systems Electronics II (3)

+Prerequisite: DPT 173 spring